 The transformation of a failed arts center in New Orleans’ Warehouse District into a world-class culinary institute finally moved forward after closing on the financing needed to redevelop the historic 93,000-square-foot, five-story building.

-The New Orleans Culinary and Hospitality Institute, or NOCHI, is now undergoing construction, Enhanced Capital provided critical financing for the project through the federal New Markets Tax Credits and Louisiana Historic Tax Credits programs.
+The New Orleans Culinary and Hospitality Institute, or NOCHI, underwent construction, Enhanced Capital provided critical financing for the project through the federal New Markets Tax Credits and Louisiana Historic Tax Credits programs.

 “This is what the New Orleans hospitality industry has always dreamt of,” restaurateur Ti Adelaide Martin, who co-founded NOCHI, told the Picayune.
 According to the newspaper, the project has been years in the making.

 The former owner of the building collapsed under a mountain of debt in 2011.
-The newly revitalized NOCHI complex is expected to open in January 2019.
+The newly revitalized NOCHI complex opened in January 2019.